-(h) Summary of significant accounting policies
+4.4 Summary of significant accounting policies

 This section describes significant accounting policies adopted in the preparation of these consolidated financial statements.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial statements are for the Group consisting of InflaRx N.V. and its subsidiaries.

-1. New and amended standards adopted by the Group
+4.4.1 New and amended standards adopted by the Group